 EPAK COVID-19 Response

-This 2020-21 school year is unlike any other, and EPAK recognizes the extraordinary challenges that teachers face.
-While EPAK fall and spring grants do not usually cover purchases like incentives or online fees, we recognize these unique circumstances and are expanding the list of acceptable spending categories to help teachers prepare for remote learning.
-In addition, grant amounts will be increased.
-Teachers can apply for grants on our For Teachers page.
+Teachers can apply for grants and find out more on our For Teachers page.
 Thank you to donors, volunteers, teachers and principals for supporting the students of East Palo Alto and eastern Menlo Park, and helping to make these grants possible!

 Special Grants for Distance Learning